kdorff/elecrow-watering-kit-2-li/README.md

 ## Programming notes on Windows ##

-* I found programming this Leonardo to bit a bit of a pain.
+* I found programming this Leonardo to bit a bit of a pain on Windows.
-* On Windows, the Leonardo consumes two COM ports, let's say they are COM5 and COM6
+* On Windows, the Leonardo consumes two COM ports, let's say they are COM5 and COM6.
+Below I'll call these `COMn` and `COMn+1`
-* COM5 is for the Serial Monitor, when running a program.
+* `COMn` is for the Serial Monitor, when running a program.
-* COM6 is for programming.
+* `COMn+1` is for programming.
-* To program, my recommendation
-  * Make sure `Show Verbose Output on Upload` is selected.
-This is helpful!!
+* Within the Arudino app's `Preferences`, make sure `Show Verbose Output on Upload` is selected.
-  * Click `Verify`
+* To program
+  * Plug in the Elecrow board via USB
-  * Make sure COM6 is selected (if not listed, press and hold the RESET button on the Elecrow)
+  * Make sure `COMn+1` is selected (if not listed, press and hold the RESET button on the Elecrow)
+  * Click `Verify` to compile the application
   * Click and hold the reset button
     * Click `Send`
     * Wait for the build to ALMOST finish and let go of RESET
     * When you start getting messages listing all of the COM ports, press RESET again (don't hold)
     * Programming should start (and complete)
-* To view the Serial console, first switch to COM5 (re-open the Serial Monitor, if necessary)
+* To view the Serial console, switch to `COMn` (re-open the Serial Monitor, if necessary)

 ## Acknowledgements ##